hds/hegdenu.net/content/posts/understanding-async-await-2.md

 So "yielding" is really just "returning `Poll::Pending`".

-But it means doing it in such a way that we're ready to execute again ASAP.

-(ASAP = as soon as possible)

 If we've already yielded, we return `Poll::Ready`.

 If we haven't, we set `yielded` to `true`.